On non-compact gradient solitons: Introduction and Main Results

 where $X$ is a vector field and $\lambda$ is a constant.
 When $X=\nabla f$ for some smooth function $f$ on $M$, the $q$-soliton is said to be a {\em gradient $q$-soliton} and equation \eqref{q soliton} becomes

 where the Hessian, ${\rm Hess} f$, is the matrix of second order partial derivatives of the {\em potential function} $f$.
-The coefficient of $q$ was chosen to show that gradient solitons are self-similar solutions to the q-flow (see \cite[Theorem 3.13]{Griffin}).
+The coefficient of $q$ was chosen to show explicitly that gradient solitons are self-similar solutions to the q-flow in\cite[Theorem 3.13]{Griffin}.
+(More generally, in \cite{Lauret1, Lauret2}, Lauret shows that solitons are self similar solutions to the flow.)
 It is easy to show that this definition aligns with definitions considered by several authors (see for example \cite{Kar}, \cite{Ho}).

 As with others solitons (e.g. Ricci solitons, Yamabe solitons, Ricci-Bourguignon solitons, etc.), we say that the $q$-soliton is {\em expanding}, {\em steady}, and {\em shrinking} if $\lambda<0$, $\lambda=0$, and $\lambda>0$, respectively.
 We also say that the $q$-soliton is {\em stationary} if $X$ is a Killing vector or, in the gradient case, if it has constant potential function.